-Maayan has overseen the playgarden for thirteen years and has over fifteen years of experience in early childhood education.
+Maayan has overseen the playgarden for fifteen years and has over seventeen years of experience in early childhood education.
 She has completed four years of Waldorf teacher training at the Center for Educational Renewal held at the Summerfield Waldorf School and Farm.

 She is the mother of two children ages 14 and 18.

 Maayan is joined at the playgarden by three experienced and caring teachers who share in the daily rhythm.

 Young children feel best when their world is rhythmic with the activities of the morning unfolding in the same way each day; one activity flowing into the next in such a way that the children know what to expect.
 By providing this predictability, we provide comfort and security; eliminating the need for much discipline having removed the uncertainty that can stress young children.
 Instead of instructing the children as to what's coming next, we find that by singing a familiar song each day, the children take their cue to transition.

 Our daily schedule is as follows and is adjusted seasonally and according to the childrens' needs, and state requirements:

 8:30 drop off, temperature check, handwashing, free play outside